piotrhabecki/DemoWeatherApp/README.md

 ## About the author

-I am an test engineer who is learning new skills in frontend development.
-If you want to know more about me or contact with me the please visit:
+I am a test engineer who is learning new skills in frontend development.
+If you want to know more about me or contact me then please visit:

 <div align="center">
 https://www.testquest.pl/
 </div>